k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/10_using_various_actors_exercise.md

 12. Mark Stage 6 as a Transaction by clicking ![dots](images/three_dots_icon.png)> **Transaction** in the Stage 6 context menu.
 Note that working with transactions in Broadway is explained in more detail later in this training.

-Your flow is ready now!
-Run the flow in the Debug mode to see the results.
+Your flow is now ready!
+Run the flow in Debug mode to see the results.

 ![image](images/10_flow.PNG)